-- 3.26 The operational costs of doing business in a jurisdiction affect the competitiveness of an economy.
+- 3.27 The operational costs of doing business in a jurisdiction affect the competitiveness of an economy.
 Many of these costs are not within our control, but some are.
-By providing for the efficient handling of regulatory processes, including authorisations, we can increase the efficiency and reduce operating costs of firms.
-Another factor within our control is the data and information we request as a regulator, and we therefore seek to ensure we collect data efficiently and proportionately. - 3.27 An important part of our approach is facilitating the accessibility of our Rulebook.
+By providing for the efficient handling of regulatory processes, including authorisations, alongside an effectively calibrated regulatory framework, we can increase the efficiency and reduce the operating costs of firms.
+This involves streamlining procedures and leveraging technology to enhance effectiveness noting that efficient regulatory processes benefit both regulated entities and the broader economy by reducing unnecessary burdens and facilitating efficient interactions between financial institutions and the regulator.
+Another factor within our control is the data and information we request as a regulator, and we therefore seek to ensure we collect data efficiently and proportionately. - 3.28 As outlined earlier, secondary objectives only apply when we discharge our general functions.
+This does not include firm-specific decisions or actions.
+While the secondary objectives do not directly affect day-to-day decisions of supervisors, supervision teams do engage with firms in an open and constructive manner and pass insights and views from firms related to our secondary objectives on to policy teams. - 3.29 An important part of our approach is facilitating the accessibility of our Rulebook.
 Having an accessible and clear Rulebook reduces the resource costs associated with interpreting and operationalising PRA rules.
-Our approach to the Rulebook is set out in Chapter 6.
+Our approach to the Rulebook is set out in Chapter 6 of this document.